-The biggest investment you will make in your lifetime will likely be purchasing a home.
-So before you sign on the dotted line, you must be certain that the "title" of the property is clear of any other claims.
+Buying a home will likely be the biggest investment you make in your lifetime.
+So before you sign on the dotted line, you must be sure that the property's title is free of any other claims.

 You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title company performs an extensive search on the property's title history.
-Through its research, the title company can usually identify any title problems that may arise and clear up these problems prior to closing.
+The title insurance company searches the property's title history.
+The title company can usually find any title problems that may arise and clear up these problems prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
-Your owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also cover what the title company is responsible for.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also cover what the title insurance company is responsible for.
 Title insurance covers the following:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.